streannsdk/streann-inside-ads-sdk-android/README.md

  - screen - enter the screen where you wish to load the ad ex.
 Login, Splash screen, etc.
- - InsideAdCallback - implement our callback in order to receive events from the ads' progress
+ - InsideAdCallback - implement our callback to receive events from the ads' progress
 ```

 - Handle ad events such as ads received, loaded, played, stopped, ad volume changed, and ad errors